How to create a strong LinkedIn profile for engineers and manufacturing specialists

 Just:

-• clear head-and-shoulders photo
+• a clear head-and-shoulders photo

-• neutral background
+• a neutral background

 • good lighting